percona/k8spxc-docs/docs/update.md

     Cluster minor version upgrades with it.
 But the recommended way is to update the Operator *and* CRD.

-!!! note

 Only the incremental update to a nearest minor version of the Operator is supported (for example, update from 1.4.0 to 1.5.0).
 To update to a newer version, which differs from the current version by more than one, make several incremental updates sequentially.

 #### Manual upgrade